 Is it worth it?

-UPDATE: Currently (April 2019) I’m struggling and I’m sitting at around the 7.5 stone loss mark.
+UPDATE: Currently (July 2019) After a really tough few months I’ve gained a bit and my current loss is 7 stone 5.5 pounds.
 That’s life though.
-Things have been tough but I’m never going back to the old Hayley.
+No matter what happens I’m never going back to the old Hayley!
 Watch this space – I have no doubt that this year is the year I hit target!